From Susan Polgar BLOG.

 10 13483694 DAVID GOLUB WA 2238 2014-01-01 4

-Full list can be found on USCF website.
+Full list can be found on USCF website; CLICK HERE.

-You can made the list cover back 6 years.
+You can made the list cover up to 6 years back.
 Go to the bottom of the list to enter what list you want.

-Came across the first movie review for the movie LIFE OF A KING that has a chess theme.
+Came across the first movie review for the movie LIFE OF A KING, which has a chess theme.
 Cuba Gooding Jr. is the star in the film.
 The January 2014 CHESS LIFE had an article about the movie.
 The movie review is from the Washington Post.
 Watch for the film coming to a movie house near you.

 The USCF has announced the 2014 team members.
 Idaho has Luke C. Harmon-Vellotti age 14 as a team member.
 Washington has Roland Feng age 12 as a team member.

-I will be presenting at a chess club, health care several libraries, view and a charter school August 7-14, 2013.
+I will be presenting at a chess club, several libraries, and a charter school August 7-14, 2013.

 There will be a press release soon from the Timberland Regional Library System.
 Right now, one of the library presentations is listed on some calendars see http://events.seattlepi.com/tumwater_wa/events/show/335126803-thinking-with-chess-teaching-children-ages-5-14 for example.

 Portland Chess Club

 7 p.m. on Wednesday, August 7